 The Trans-Pacific Partnership: Undermining Food Safety

-The TPP would require us to import meat and poultry that do not meet U.S. food safety standards and limit food labeling
+The TPP would require us to limit food labeling and to import meat and poultry that do not meet U.S. food safety standards

-The Trans-Pacific Partnership (TPP) would require us to allow food imports if the exporting country claims that their safety regime is "equivalent" to our own, even if it violates the key principles of our food safety laws.
+The Trans-Pacific Partnership (TPP) would require us to allow food imports if the exporting country's safety regime is deemed "equivalent" to our own, even if it violates our food safety laws.
 These rules would effectively outsource domestic food inspection to other countries.

-Under TPP, any U.S. food safety rule on pesticides, labeling or additives that is higher than international standards would be subject to challenge as "illegal trade barriers."
-The U.S. would be required to eliminate these rules and allow in the unsafe food, or we would face trade sanctions.
+Under the TPP, any U.S. food safety rule on pesticides, labeling or additives that is higher than international standards would be subject to challenge as "illegal trade barriers."
+The U.S. could be required to eliminate these rules and allow in the unsafe food under threat of trade sanctions.

 Under the TPP, food labels could also be challenged as "trade barriers."
 The TPP would impose limits on labels providing information on where a food product comes from.
 The TPP also would endanger labels identifying genetically modified foods and labels identifying how food was produced.
-TPP would expand the limits on consumer labels already included in existing "trade" agreements, like the World Trade Organization (WTO).
-But already under the WTO, the U.S. dolphin-safe tuna fish label and our country-of-origin meat and poultry labels have been successfully attacked by other countries.
-And, under TPP, a foreign meat processing or food corporation operating within the United States could directly challenge our policies that they claim undermine their expected future profits — meaning a barrage of new attacks.
+The TPP would expand the limits on consumer labels already included in existing "trade" agreements, like the World Trade Organization (WTO).
+But already under the WTO, the U.S. "dolphin-safe" tuna fish label has been successfully challenged, and Congress repealed our country-of-origin meat labels after the WTO authorized $1 billion in an sanctions from Mexico and Canada until the U.S. repealed the law.
+And, under the TPP, a foreign meat processing or food corporation operating within the United States could directly challenge our policies that they claim undermine their expectations – meaning a barrage of new demands for taxpayer compensation.